 Setting Description Certificate authority Displays the certificate authorities that your NetBackup domain supports.
 The NetBackup web server can be configured to enable the NetBackup domain to use: NetBackup CA-signed certificates only External CA-signed certificates only NetBackup CA-signed certificates and external CA-signed certificates Use the -configureWebServerCerts command for certificate configuration for the web server.
-For more information, refer to the NetBackup Command .
-Reference Guide .
-Enable insecure communication with NetBackup 8.0 and earlier NetBackup communicates insecurely with 8.0 and earlie hosts. hosts For increased security, upgrade all your hosts to the current version and disable this setting.
+For more information, refer to the NetBackup Commands Reference Guide .

+Table 15-2 Secure communication settings Setting Description Enable insecure communication with NetBackup 8.0 and earlier NetBackup communicates insecurely with 8.0 and earlier hosts. hosts For increased security, upgrade all your hosts to the current version and disable this setting.
 This ensures that only secure communication is possible between NetBackup hosts.
-By default, the option is selected, which allows NetBacku to communicate with hosts including 8.0 and earlier host that may be present in the existing NetBackup environment.
+By default, the option is selected, which allows NetBackup to communicate with hosts including 8.0 and earlier hosts that may be present in the existing NetBackup environment.
 This option also allows communication between NetBackup 8.1 or later master server and OpsCenter server.
-See "Disabling insecure communication" on page 276.
-See "About insecure communication with 8.0 and earlier hosts" on page 277.
+See "Disabling insecure communication" on page 290.
+See "About insecure communication with 8.0 and earlier hosts" on page 291.
 If you have configured Auto Image Replication, ensure the following before you clear the option: The trusted master server that you have specified for image replication is of the version that is later than NetBackup 8.0.
 For more information, refer to the NetBackup Administrator's Guide, Volume I.

-Table 14-2 Secure communication settings
+Table 15-2 Secure communication settings (continued)

 Setting Description Automatically map NetBackup host ID to host names Hosts may have multiple host names or IP addresses associated with them.
 For successful communication between hosts, all relevant host names and IP addresses need to be mapped to the respective host IDs.
-During communication, NetBackup may detect new hos names or IP addresses with respect to a host ID.
-Select this option to automatically map the host ID to hos names or IP addresses that are detected by the system By default, the option is selected.
-For increased security, clear this option so that the NetBackup Administrator can manually verify the mapping and approve them.
-See "Automatically mapping host ID to host names and IP addresses" on page 278.
+During communication, NetBackup may detect new host names or IP addresses with respect to a host ID.
+Select this option to automatically map the host ID to host names or IP addresses that are detected by the system.
+By default, the option is selected.
+For increased security, clear this option so that the NetBackup Administrator can manually verify the mappings and approve them.
+See "Automatically mapping host ID to host names and IP addresses" on page 292.
 Security level for certificate deployment Based on the security level that is configured on the NetBackup master server, the certificate deployment approach is determined.
 For example, if the security level is set to Very High , an authorization token is a must for certificate deployment.
 Note: Security levels for certificate deployment are specific to NetBackup CA-signed certificates.
-If the NetBackup web server is not configured to use NetBackup certificates for secure communication, this option cannobe accessed.
-See "About NetBackup certificate deployment security levels" on page 290.
-See "Configuring the certificate deployment security levels on page 292.
+If the NetBackup web server is not configured to use NetBackup certificates for secure communication, this option cannot be accessed.
+See "About NetBackup certificate deployment security levels" on page 304.
+See "Configuring the certificate deployment security levels" on page 306.

-Table 14-2 Secure communication settings (continued)
+Table 15-2 Secure communication settings (continued)